ucla-vision/xivo/README.md

 python scripts/compareTraj.py room6 out_state_aligned
 ```

-Note, you can change `out_state_aligned` to another name as long as it is consistent with the filename you provide to the `-out` option when your run the vio application.
+Note, you can change `out_state_aligned` to another name as long as it is consistent with the filename you provide to the `-out` option when you run the vio application.
 Also `room6` is the sequence name to perform the comparison, and it should be the same as the one used when you run your application.

-If the script works fine, you will be able to see a figure of three panels with each of which showing the x, y and z components of the estimated translation state.
+If the script works fine, you will be able to see a figure of three panels with each of which showing the x, y, and z components of the estimated translation state.
 The blue trajectory is the ground truth, and the red one is your estimation.
 -->

 ## Rosbag mode